XingFramework/xing-auth-protocol/README.md

 The base application signals the auth iframe, and updates styling to display the iframe, which contains password change interface.
 User completes a password change UI, and the IFrame computes an [SRP] authorization verification value, which it makes available to the base application.
 Base application submits a request to the backend, which authorizes the request and records the identifier.

-## Assumptions and thread models
+## Assumptions and threat models [WIP]

-Random numbers from Webcrypto
+* Random numbers from Webcrypto
-Sychronizing clocks
+* Sychronizing clocks
-HTTPS required
+* HTTPS required
-User not responsible
+* User not responsible
-Webcrypto vs. libnacl
+* Webcrypto vs. libnacl

 https://tonyarcieri.com/whats-wrong-with-webcrypto